okz/actions/README.md

 [OK] **File-size sanity checks** – assert on-disk chunk sizes stay within budget
 [OK] **Upload integrity validation** – compare local vs. remote hashes after push
 [OK] **Weekly write benchmark** – write a week of data in 15minute streams and get benchmarks:  1215second upload, 1.8 GB repo size.
 [OK] **Weekly read benchmark** – open one week of data and measure latency reading last 100 timestamps at the end: near instantaneous.
 Selectively load a days ch4 data 200ms.

-[OK] Can we append variables to the same dimension later.
+[OK] Size of repo, up for 24H minimal data, uploaded in 15minute increments.
+[Minimal Data just over 20MB] [OK] Can we append variables to the same dimension later.
-[ ] Can we append high_freq_timestamp data later.
+[OK] Can we append high_freq_timestamp data later.
-[ ] Can we append waveform data, which is timestamped, later.
+[OK] Can we append waveform data, which is timestamped, later.
-[ ] Size of repo, up for 24H minimal data, uploaded in 15minute increments.
 [ ] Size of the uploaded data, once all the waveforms/high freq data is uploaded with 4H chunks, 24H single chunk.

 [ ] **Monthly read scalability test** – load one month of data within memory limits